-A visioning for the water resources of the Letaba Catchment started at the 1st PSC meeting on 12 March 2013.
-Stakeholders had the opportunity to contribute to the visioning process until the end of March 2013.
-The visioning assists to link management actions to the vision and ensure that societal values and management objectives are linked and realised.
-The ±water resourceq is defined to include a watercourse, surface water, estuary or aquifer, on the understanding that a watercourse includes rivers and springs, the channels in which water flows regularly or intermittently, wetlands, lakes and dams into or from which water flows, and where relevant the bed and banks of the system.+The quality of the resource (the ±esourceq being the ecosystem providing services beneficial to people) is defined broadly to include fluxes in flow; physical, chemical and biological characteristics of the water; the character and condition of the in-stream and riparian habitat; and composition, condition and distribution of the aquatic biota.
+A visioning for the water resources of the Letaba Catchment will take place at the 1st PSC meeting on 12 March 2013.
+The visioning will help to link management actions to the vision and ensure that societal values and management objectives are linked and realised.
+The 'water resource' is defined to include a watercourse, surface water, estuary or aquifer, on the understanding that a watercourse includes rivers and springs, the channels in which water flows regularly or intermittently, wetlands, lakes and dams into or from which water flows, and where relevant the bed and banks of the system."
+The quality of the resource (the 'resource' being the ecosystem providing services beneficial to people) is defined broadly to include fluxes in flow; physical, chemical and biological characteristics of the water; the character and condition of the in-stream and riparian habitat; and composition, condition and distribution of the aquatic biota.

 The Letaba Catchment is a very large and diverse area in terms of its ecology, and the economic and social activities that characterise it.
 Therefore smaller areas will be used that have been identified based on their similar socio-ecological characteristics.
-These areas are called the Integrated Units of Analysis (IUA). see map on page 4.
-We and user needs, plus the state of the resource, are dynamic over space and time.+It has therefore been divided into12IUAs based on socio-economic, ecological and water infrastructural characteristics.
+These areas are called the units of integrated analysis (IUA) - see map on page 3.
+"Use and user needs, plus the state of the resource, are dynamic over space and time."
+It has therefore been divided into 29 IUAs based on socio-economic, ecological and water infrastructural characteristics.